-Other income, net increased to \$1.7 million for the three months ended March 31, 2019, from \$0.7 million for the three months ended March 31, 2018.
-The increase was mainly attributable to the gain on sales of available-for-sale securities.
+Other income, net increased to \$3.7 million of net other income for the three months ended March 31, 2020, from \$1.7 million of net other income for the three months ended March 31, 2019.
+The increase was mainly attributable to unrealized gains on equity securities and realized gains on sales of available-for-sale securities, offset by foreign currency exchange losses.

-Income Tax (Expense) Benefit
+Income Tax Expense

-Income tax expense was \$0.5 million for the three months ended March 31, 2019, as compared to an income tax benefit of \$3.4 million for the three months ended March 31, 2019 was primarily attributable to increased income reported in the U.S. and certain China subsidiaries, and a reduction to discrete tax benefit on employee stock option exercises, offset by increased tax benefits of U.S. research and development tax credits and other special tax deductions.
+Income tax expense was \$1.6 million for the three months ended March 31, 2020, as compared to an income tax expense of \$0.5 million for the three months ended March 31, 2019.
+The income tax expense for the three months ended March 31, 2020 was primarily attributable to income reported in certain China subsidiaries offset by the tax benefit of deferred U.S. stock-based compensation deductions.
+The resulting current U.S. tax was reduced by windfall stock-based compensation deductions, research and development tax credits and other special tax deductions.
+The income tax expense for the three months ended March 31, 2019 was primarily attributable to income reported in the United States and certain China subsidiaries, offset by U.S. research and development tax credits and other special tax deductions.